ViscousTests/website/content/docs/food-game-idea.md

 ### Farming

-Start out in middle of map with some basic crop farms.
-Different types of crops give different benefits.
-Categories:
+Start out in middle of map with some basic villages that grow different types of crops.
+Each village has a "hero", who starts with a basic ability based on his/her village type.
+If different types of villages are next to each other, heros from the different villages can learn skills from each other in some way that makes them still unique.

-1. more units for combat
-2. better units for combat
-3. better crops (either around this crop or if planted on the field after this crop dies/is harvested).
+Each land type (field, mountain, etc.) only accepts 2-3 different village types.

 Crops expire after certain number of turns (different crops take longer to grow).
 When expired, you cannot plant the same crop on the same tile again.